Proto-Athabaskan language: Phonology

-Symbols
+Notation

-As with many linguists working on Native American languages, Athabaskanists tend to use an Americanist phonetic notation system rather than IPA.
-Although some Athabaskanists prefer IPA symbols today, the weight of tradition is particularly heavy in historical and comparative linguistics, hence the Americanist symbols are still in common use for descriptions of Proto-Athabaskan and in comparisons between members of the family.
+Athabaskanists tend to use an Americanist phonetic notation system rather than IPA.
+Although some Athabaskanists prefer IPA symbols today, the Americanist symbols are still in common use for descriptions of Proto-Athabaskan and in comparisons between members of the family.
 In the tables in this section, the proto-phonemes are given in their conventional Athabaskanist forms with IPA equivalents following in square brackets.

+The symbols conventionally used to represent voiced stops and affricates (e.g. d dz) are actually used in the Athabaskan literature to represent unaspirated stops and affricates (i.e., //t ts//).
+This convention is also found in Athabaskan orthographies since true voiced stops and affricates are rare in the family, and unknown in the proto-language.

-Since transcription practices in Americanist phonetic notation are not formally standardized, there are different symbols in use for the same sounds, a proliferation partly due to changes in typefaces and computing technology.
+Since Americanist phonetic notation is not formally standardized, there are sometimes both historic and modern symbols for the same sounds.
 In the following tables, the older symbols are given first with newer symbols following.
-Not all linguists adopt the newer symbols at once, although there are obvious trends, such as the adoption of belted ɬ instead of barred ł, and the use of digraphs for affricates which is standard today for the laterals but not fully adopted for the dorsals.
-In particular, the symbols c, λ, and ƛ are rare in most publications today.
-The use of the combining comma above as in c̓ has also been completely abandoned in the last few decades in favor of the modifier letter apostrophe as in cʼ.
-Republication of older materials may preserve older symbols for accuracy, although they are no longer used, e.g. Krauss 2005, which was previously an unpublished manuscript dating from 1979.
+Republication of older materials may preserve older symbols for accuracy, e.g. Krauss 2005, which was previously an unpublished manuscript dating from 1979.

-It is crucial to recognize that the symbols conventionally used to represent voiced stops and affricates are actually used in the Athabaskan literature to represent unaspirated stops and affricates in contrast to the aspirated ones.
-This convention is also found in all Athabaskan orthographies since true voiced stops and affricates are rare in the family, and unknown in the proto-language.

-Consonant reconstruction
+Consonants

 The traditional reconstruction of the Proto-Athabaskan sound system consists of 45 consonants, as detailed in the following table.